Skip to Main Content

 Who is required to use the Transition of Care Tool?

-(Added July 2023) Who can determine if an individual that is currently receiving mental health services covered by either the MCP or MHP needs to receive additional services covered by the other Medi-Cal mental health delivery system (i.e., MCP or MHP) or needs to have their care transitioned to the other Medi-Cal mental health delivery system (i.e., MCP or MHP)?
+Who can determine if an individual that is currently receiving mental health services covered by either the Managed Care Plan (MCP) or Behavioral Health Plan (BHP) needs to receive additional services covered by the other Medi-Cal mental health delivery system (i.e., MCP or BHP) or needs to have their care transitioned to the other Medi-Cal mental health delivery system (i.e., MCP or BHP)?

-The determination to transition services to and/or add services from the other mental health delivery system (i.e., Managed Care Plan (MCP) or Mental Health Plan (MHP)) must be made by a clinician via a patient-centered shared decision-making process in accordance with BHIN 22-065 and APL 22-028.
+The determination to transition services to and/or add services from the other mental health delivery system (i.e., MCP or BHP) must be made by a clinician via a patient-centered shared decision-making process in accordance with APL 25-010 and BHIN 25-020.
 The clinician shall be acting within their scope of practice under California law and be one of the provider types listed in the California Medicaid State Plan, Supplement 3 to Attachment 3.1-A, pages 2m-2p as providers of Rehabilitative Mental Health Services.
-Existing scope of practice laws are not changed or superseded by BHIN 22-065 and APL 22-028.
+Existing scope of practice laws are not changed or superseded by APL 25-010 or BHIN 25-020.

-(Added May 2023) How will providers know if they are supposed to use the Transition of Care Tool?
+How will providers know if they are supposed to use the Transition of Care Tool?

-Managed Care Plans (MCPs)/Mental Health Plans (MHPs) are required to use the Transition of Care Tool to ensure individuals who are receiving mental health services from one Medi-Cal mental health delivery system receive timely and coordinated care when either: (1) their existing services need to be transitioned to the other delivery system; or (2) when services need to be added to their existing mental health treatment from the other delivery system (consistent with concurrent treatment under No Wrong Door policies described in BHIN 22-011 and APL 22-005).
-MCPs/MHPs must update policies and procedures as needed to ensure compliance.
-MCPs/MHPs are responsible for clarifying expectations for use of the Transition of Care Tool with providers and providing training on how and when to use the tool.
+Managed Care Plans (MCPs)/Behavioral Health Plans (BHPs) are required to use the Transition of Care Tool to ensure individuals who are receiving mental health services from one Medi-Cal mental health delivery system receive timely and coordinated care when either: (1) their existing services need to be transitioned to the other delivery system; or (2) when services need to be added to their existing mental health treatment from the other delivery system (consistent with concurrent treatment under No Wrong Door (NWD) policies described in APL 22-005 and BHIN 22-011).

 Is the Transition of Care Tool required for use when an individual is being referred within the same delivery system?

-(Added May 2023) Is the Transition of Care Tool required if an individual screens into the MCP or MHP but their clinical assessment indicates that they belong in the other system?
+Is the Transition of Care Tool required if an individual screens into the Managed Care Plan (MCP) or Behavioral Health Plan (BHP) but their clinical assessment indicates that they belong in the other system?

-(Added May 2023) Will there be training on how to use the Screening Tools and Transition of Care Tools?
+Will there be training on how to use the Screening Tools and Transition of Care Tools?

-(Added May 2023) Can additional demographic fields be added to the Screening Tools?
+Can additional demographic fields be added to the Screening Tools?

-(Added May 2023) Can additional information be provided as notes or attachments to the Screening Tools?
+Can additional information be provided as notes or attachments to the Screening Tools?[LK4]

 Are those administering the Screening Tools able to deviate from the specific wording if they are asked to clarify a question?

 Questions in the Screening Tools must be asked in full using the specific wording provided in the tool and in the specific order the questions appear in the tools, to the extent that the individual is able to respond.
 There may be instances where the person administering the screening is asked to clarify a question for the individual to be able to respond.
-As part of the implementation of the Screening Tools, Managed Care Plans (MCPs) and Mental Health Plans (MHPs) are expected to train staff on approaches to respond to requests for clarification that are aligned with the intent of the question(s) and existing internal policies.
+As part of the implementation of the Screening Tools, Managed Care Plans (MCPs) and Behavioral Health Plans (BHPs) are expected to train staff on approaches to respond to requests for clarification that are aligned with the intent of the question(s) and existing internal policies.

 Is deviation from the specific wording in the Screening Tools allowable as part of translation?

-Yes.
-Deviation from the specific wording of screening questions is allowable as part of translation into another language if DHCS has not yet provided translated versions of the screening questions in that language.
-For additional information on cultural and linguistic requirements, Mental Health Plans (MHPs) should reference California Code Regulations (CCR) Title 9 section 1810.410 and BHIN 20-070, Threshold Languages Data.
-For additional information on federal and state requirements regarding nondiscrimination, discrimination grievance procedures, language assistance, and communications with individuals with disabilities, Managed Care Plans (MCPs) should reference APL 21-004, Standards for Determining Threshold Languages, Nondiscrimination Requirements, and Language Assistance Services, or subsequent updates.
+For additional information on federal and state requirements regarding nondiscrimination, discrimination grievance procedures, language assistance, and communications with individuals with disabilities, MCPs should reference APL 25-005 , Standards for Determining Threshold Languages, Nondiscrimination Requirements, and Language Assistance Services, and Alternative Formats, or subsequent updates.

-(Added May 2023) When an individual answers yes to questions 6, 7, or 9 on the Youth Screening Tool, why do the instructions require the screener to stop the screening?
+When an individual answers yes to questions 6, 7, or 9 on the Youth Screening Tool, why do the instructions require the screener to stop the screening?
 Can the screener still ask the remaining screening questions?

-Are MCPs and MHPs required to build the Screening and Transition of Care Tools into their electronic health record systems?
+Are Managed Care Plans (MCPs) and Behavioral Health Plans (BHPs) required to build the Screening and Transition of Care Tools into their electronic health record systems?

-No. DHCS has provided the Screening and Transition of Care Tools as fillable PDF documents but is not requiring that Managed Care Plans (MCPs) and Mental Health Plans (MHPs) use a particular format to administer the tools.
-MCPs and MHPs may choose to use the fillable PDF format or may build the tools into existing systems, such as electronic health records, as long as the specific wording, order of questions, and scoring methodologies in the Screening Tools remain intact and the specific wording and order of fields in the Transition of Care Tool remain intact.
+No. DHCS has provided the Screening and Transition of Care Tools as fillable PDF documents but is not requiring MCPs and BHPs use a particular format to administer the tools.
+MCPs and BHPs may choose to use the fillable PDF format or may build the tools into existing systems, such as electronic health records, as long as the specific wording, order of questions, and scoring methodologies in the Screening Tools remain intact and unedited and the specific wording and order of fields in the Transition of Care Tool remain intact and unedited.

 Screening and Transition of Care Tools standardize activities that are already taking place in counties, including determining the appropriate system of care for individuals seeking mental health services and facilitating transitions of care when service needs change.
 Counties may be reimbursed for these activities, including tool administration and referral coordination, as appropriate through a variety of existing pathways, such as Medi-Cal administrative costs, Mental Health Medi-Cal Administrative Activities (MH MAA), and/or Targeted Case Management, when applicable.
-Pathways utilized by MHPs may vary depending on individual county processes, member eligibility for services, and other factors.
+Pathways utilized by BHPs may vary depending on individual county processes, member eligibility for services, and other factors.

 For reimbursements under MH MAA, Activity 4: Medi-Cal Outreach (MH-MAA Implementation Plan, p.
 8) is appropriate to claim for screening and referrals by non-licensed staff, whereas Activity 16: Case Management of Non-Open Cases (p.
 14) is appropriate to claim when the screening and referral coordination is performed by Skilled Professional Medical Personnel.